All About You (Rolling Stones song)

 Well if you call this a life, Why must I spend mine with you?
 If the show must go on, Let it go on without you.

 Though the laughs may be cheap, That's just 'cause the joke's about you/I'm so sick and tired, Of hanging around with dogs like you.

 On the writing, Richards said, "That song was hanging around for three years.
 After researching to make sure it wasn't somebody else who wrote it, I finally decided that it must have been me".
 Recording took place between January and February 1979 during the earliest recordings made for Emotional Rescue.
 A sign of his closeness to the song, Richards performs lead vocals, bass, piano, electric guitar, and backing vocals.
 Ronnie Wood plays guitar on the track and performs some backing vocals, while Charlie Watts plays drums and Bobby Keys plays sax.
 Neither Mick Jagger nor Bill Wyman appear on the completed track.

 An early take with an unfinished vocal track has recently surfaced on bootleg, and an embryonic instrumental from the Some Girls sessions, called "Train Song" is reported to exist.

 "All About You" was performed by Richards during the 1997-1998 Bridges to Babylon Tour and the 1999 No Security Tour.

+Personnel

+According to the authors Philippe Margotin and Jean-Michel Guesdon.